waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption 1 (CARD KEY Location):** The `CARD KEY` is a physical item (Poké Ball) on the ground. **Hypothesis:** It could be given by an NPC after a specific trigger. **Test:** Continue systematically clearing floors and talking to all NPCs.
 - **Assumption 2 (Gate Puzzles):** The closed gates on various floors (5F, 7F, etc.) are part of a puzzle I can solve on that floor. **Hypothesis:** They might be opened by a master switch on a completely different floor. **Test:** Continue exploring all floors thoroughly.
 The `dungeon_navigator_agent` would be key here.
 - **Assumption 3 (Rocket Progression):** I need to defeat all Rockets to progress. **Hypothesis:** Some might just provide flavor text. **Test:** If a Rocket doesn't battle me, mark them as non-hostile ('💬') and move on, not assuming they are a progression blocker unless they physically block the path.
+- **Assumption 4 (HM Field Use):** The 'use from bag' mechanic applies to all HMs, not just Flash and Cut. **Test:** Next time I am outdoors, I will attempt to use Fly directly from the item menu.

 ## VII.
 Lessons Learned & Protocol Corrections
 - **Protocol Failure (T30985):** I attempted to log a Silph Co. warp connection (8F 12,6 to 2F 28,16) that already existed in the World Knowledge Graph.
 I had clearly forgotten this path because I failed to mark the warp with '🚪' on both ends immediately after using it the first time. **Correction:** Must be more disciplined.
 Trust system errors.
 Mark ALL warps immediately.
 - **Protocol Failure (T30988):** I misidentified a warp on Silph Co.
 8F at (4,12) as navigable.
 It was in an isolated room. **Correction:** I must verify warp reachability from my current position before listing it in my validation checks.

-### E. Specific Object/Area Mechanics
-- **Silph Co.
-Elevator:** Requires a two-step process.
-First, interact with the panel to select a floor.
-Second, walk onto one of the warp tiles at the back of the elevator room to trigger the map change.
-- Poison-type moves are NOT-VERY-EFFECTIVE against Poison-types.
 ## VIII.
 Post-Event Protocols (v1)
 - **Post-Blackout Recovery:** 1.
 Use `team_composition_advisor_agent` to devise a new strategy and team.
 2. Use `pc_navigator_agent` to execute the recommended changes.
 3. Train the new team to the level cap if required.
-### D. HM & Field Move Mechanics
-- HMs can be used directly from the ITEM menu without being taught to a Pokémon.
-This is a significant time-saver for field moves like Flash and Cut.
-To use an HM from the bag, select the HM, choose 'USE', and then select 'NO' when prompted to teach it.
-- **Assumption 4 (HM Field Use):** The 'use from bag' mechanic applies to all HMs, not just Flash and Cut. **Test:** Next time I am outdoors, I will attempt to use Fly directly from the item menu.
-To use an HM from the bag, select the HM, choose 'USE', and then select 'NO' when prompted to teach it.
-- **Assumption 4 (HM Field Use):** The 'use from bag' mechanic applies to all HMs, not just Flash and Cut. **Test:** Next time I am outdoors, I will attempt to use Fly directly from the item menu.
-To use an HM from the bag, select the HM, choose 'USE', and then select 'NO' when prompted to teach it.
-- **Assumption 4 (HM Field Use):** The 'use from bag' mechanic applies to all HMs, not just Flash and Cut. **Test:** Next time I am outdoors, I will attempt to use Fly directly from the item menu.